-This is probably one of the most straight-forward mods on this list and uses a simple F-11 toggle to active the Vehicle Cannon.
+This is probably one of the most straight-forward mods on this list and uses a simple F-11 toggle to activate the Vehicle Cannon.
 Once turned on, any gun you fire will send a stream of vehicles flying across the map, causing way more damage than a simple bullet.

 Turn GTA into a Battle Royale (Complex Control Mod)

 This mod is perfect for those looking to increase the challenge of playing GTA 5 while also making it more rewarding.
-The Complex Control mod completely overhauls vanilla GTA 5’s gameplay and has you spawning as random, procedurally-generated avatars that have the ability to teleport along with three other randomized skills which vary between runs.
+The Complex Control mod completely overhauls vanilla GTA 5’s gameplay and has you spawning as random, procedurally-generated avatars that have the ability to teleport along with three other randomized skills that vary between runs.